ludakhris/umgc-242/course1/README.md

 # UMGC-242 - Course 1

 ## Section 1a: Classes and Objects
-This is often a really challenging concpet for students.
+This is often a really challenging concept for students.
 What is a class vs an object?

 ```java
 public class Car {